OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/importing-a-deployable-tutorial.md

 ![Variable](variable.png "Variable")

 Octopus Deploy provides a runbook feature to run scripts for tasks that lie outside of deploying releases.
-This project provides a sample runbook that can be run on each environment to display a log message of 'Hello, [Environment] Runbook'.
+This project provides a sample runbook that runs on each environment to display a 'Hello, [Environment] Runbook' message.

 1. Go to the **{{HTML Project, Operations, Runbooks, Run}}**
 2. Select all three environments and runs